White Supremacy and Crowd-Sourced Ridicule

 Even he says all people can easily love those exactly like themselves.
 But loving others with perceived differences requires spiritual muscle.

 White supremacists lack this strength, as do those who ridicule the white supremacists.
-The are morally equivalent.
+Both are morally equivalent.
 All fall short.
 All promote hate.
 All fight for odious and inhumane causes.

 Without spiritual connectivity to the Emancipator, none can live a life of agape.
 None can care for the people the Emancipator calls least of these.
 But with him, all love becomes possible—sometimes painful—but most definitely possible.